eclair4151/samsung_encrypted_POC/README.md

+# This library is depricated.
+Please use https://github.com/sectroyer/SmartCrypto

 # samsung_encrypted_POC
 A Proof of concept to pair and send commands to H and J series samsung tvs that use encrypted commmunication.